gustofied/P2Engine/README.md

 is this a framework hmm, we are calling it a framework, but the work is not to turn P2Engine into

-# P2Engine: A Multi-Agent System Framework test
+# P2Engine: A Multi-Agent System Framework test 2

 **Master's Thesis**
-*Adam Dybwad Sioud*
+_Adam Dybwad Sioud_
-*Supervisor: Surya Kathaya*
+_Supervisor: Surya Kathaya_
-*NTNU – Norges teknisk-naturvitenskapelige universitet, Department of Computer Science*
+_NTNU – Norges teknisk-naturvitenskapelige universitet, Department of Computer Science_
-*July 2025*
+_July 2025_

 ## Contact

 *adam.sioud@protonmail.com*
 *surya.b.kathayat@ntnu.no*

 ## Abstract

 This thesis presents **P2Engine**, a framework for autonomous multi-agent systems built on four foundational pillars: **orchestration**, **observability**, **adaptation**, and **auditability**.
 The system demonstrates how multiple agents can coordinate dynamically through emergent, non-rigid workflows while maintaining comprehensive audit layers and enabling adaptation through adaptation loops.

 ## Core Contributions